Rookie Card Year: 2010-11

-Limited is a hit or miss product, with 2010-11 being an on year for Panini's one pack product.
-The high flying card picture and print run of 249 (currently lowest printed Wall rookie) make the Limited Phenoms RC the king of currently available John Wall rookie cards.
+Limited is a hit-or-miss product, with 2010-11 being an on year.
+The high-flying image and print run of 249 make the Limited Phenoms one of the kings of John Wall rookie cards.

-Timeless Treasures is a brand that is all about the laundry tag and logoman relics, so it's fair to say this isn't the greatest John Wall rookie card, as the card design isn't very appealing.
-Though, the card does carry a print run of 299, which makes it the second shortest printed John Wall rookie card currently on the market.
+Timeless Treasures is a brand that focuses heavily on the laundry tag and logoman relics.
+It's fair to say this isn't the greatest John Wall rookie card as the card design isn't very appealing.
+The card does carry a print run of 299, which makes it fairly tough to find.